Guy Molloy

-Guy Molloy (born 4 November 1965) is an Australian basketball coach, who is currently the head coach of the Southland Sharks in the New Zealand National Basketball League (NZNBL).
+Guy Molloy (born 4 November 1965) is an Australian basketball coach, who is currently the head coach of the Sydney Flames of the Women's National Basketball League (WNBL).

+Early life

+Molloy was born in Young, New South Wales.
+He moved to Canberra to study one of the first sports science degrees, with a major in coaching, at the University of Canberra in 1984.
+He became ACT Basketball's development officer and later the ACT director of coaching.
+He also spent a year as a coach with the ACT Academy of Sport.

 Coaching career

 WNBL

-Molloy began his coaching career as head coach of the Canberra Capitals for the 1989 WNBL season.
-Between 1993 to 1996 he served as head coach of the Perth Breakers.
-The Breakers reached the finals in all four of Molloy's seasons, including reaching the 1993 Grand Final.
+Molloy began his coaching career as head coach of the Canberra Capitals in the 1989 WNBL season.

+Between 1993 and 1996, Molloy served as head coach of the Perth Breakers.
+The Breakers reached the finals in all four of Molloy's seasons, including reaching the 1993 WNBL Grand Final.
 In 1995, Molloy was named the WNBL Coach of the Year.

 In 2013, Molloy returned to the WNBL, as head coach of the newly branded Melbourne Boomers.
 In his first season back, after leading the Boomers to the semi-finals, he was named the WNBL Coach of the Year for the second time.
 He parted ways with the Boomers at the end of the 2021–22 WNBL season after leading them to the championship.

+In April 2023, Molloy was appointed head coach of the Sydney Flames.
+He guided the team to 11 wins and 10 losses in the 2023–24 WNBL season.
+He returned to the Flames for the 2024–25 WNBL season.
+In February 2025, he coached his 350th WNBL game.

 NBL

+In 1991 and 1992, Molloy served as assistant coach of the Canberra Cannons in the NBL.
+At the same time, he served as head coach of the Canberra Gunners in the South East Australian Basketball League.

+Following his time with the Perth Breakers, Molloy moved to Melbourne and assisted Brian Goorjian at the South East Melbourne Magic.
+After two seasons with the Magic, he served as assistant with the Victoria Titans between 1998 and 2000.

-Molloy was appointed head coach of the Cairns Taipans of the NBL in 2001.
+Molloy was appointed head coach of the Cairns Taipans in 2001.
 He left the Taipans in 2005 after four seasons.
 Between 2006 and 2009, he served as an assistant coach with the South Dragons.
 He was a member of their championship-winning team in 2009.

 NZNBL

 In November 2021, Molloy was appointed head coach of the Wellington Saints for the 2022 New Zealand NBL season.
 As defending champions and the most successful club in NZNBL history with 12 titles, the Saints went 3–7 over the first ten games to be in danger of missing the top six finals for the first time since 2007.
 As a result, Molloy was sacked on 21 June 2022.

 In December 2022, Molloy was appointed head coach of the Southland Sharks for the 2023 New Zealand NBL season.
+He re-signed with the Sharks for two more seasons on 7 September 2023.
+He parted ways with the Sharks in October 2024.